-If your kids’ musical taste is as diverse as loving Owl City and Justin Bieber, why not increase their knowledge and appreciation to include some jazz, folk, blues, reggae or classical?
+If your kids’ musical taste is as diverse as loving Selena Gomez and Justin Bieber, why not increase their knowledge and appreciation to include some jazz, folk, blues, reggae or classical?

 But remember, every genre has sub-genres.
 Talk jazz, for instance, and you’re talking bebop, hard bop, post-bop, fusion, free, spank, swing, trad, acid, cool, Dixieland, Latin – or any of a few dozen others.